Since 2016, Woodbridge Farm has invited established and emerging authors to enjoy free summer residencies.

 Through collaboration with businesses, publishers, non-profit organizations, and individuals, our aim is to help enrich and support our community.

 Dani Couture is the author a novel and three collections of poetry, including the recently released Listen Before Transit (Wolsak & Wynn.
 Her work has been nominated for the Trillium Award for Poetry, received an honour of distinction from the Writers’ Trust of Canada’s Dayne Ogilvie Prize for Emerging LGBTQ Writers and won the ReLit Award for Poetry.
 Her poems have appeared in publications in Canada, the US and the UK, and in several editions of Best Canadian Poetry in English.
+She lives in Toronto.

 Born and raised in Thunder Bay, Ontario, Diane Schoemperlen is the Governor General’s Award winning author of twelve works of fiction and non-fiction, most recently the national bestselling memoir, This Is Not My Life (HarperCollinsCanada), a current finalist for the $25,000 RBC Taylor Prize.
 First Things First: Selected Stories (Biblioasis), a gathering of her earliest and uncollected short stories, will be on sale in May 2017.
 Schoemperlen is a recipient of the Marian Engel Award from the Writers’ Trust of Canada.
 She joins us from her home in Kingston, Ontario, where she writes and blogs for Huffington Post Canada.